My rating: 5 of 5 stars

 The theme of striving brings us to the fifth act, which finds Faust an old man who has made himself rich but who has also committed himself to the development and modernization of his lands.
 This is the final portrayal of the split in his soul between greed and aspiration.
 On the one hand,

 On the other, his desire is not only to enrich himself but the populace:

 The space they need to work and thrive.

-But Goethe’s own restless spirit endlessly negates, as if the poet were his own Mephistopheles, and it is Faust’s very selflessness that proves destructive.
+But Goethe’s own restless spirit endlessly negates, as if the poet were his own Mephistopheles.
+Faust’s very selflessness proves destructive.
 An old couple living on his land, Baucis and Philemon, worry that they will eventually get in the way of his development plans.
 Though they marvel that people are now “[r]ulers where the sea had reigned,” they cannot shake the feeling that this “progress” is amiss:

 Well, it was a wonder, no doubt,

 But I’m troubled by it still.